Follow The Road – The 400 Mile Yard Sale

 The Dream Comes True

 The 400-mile yard sale has been a dream for the last 15 or so years.
-It stretches diagonally almost border to border and passes through towns like Wisdom, Aurora, & Old Washington.
+It stretches diagonally along highway 61 in Kentucky almost border to border and passes through towns like Wisdom, Aurora, & Old Washington.
+It stretches past farms, churches and small towns.

 When mom found out we were in Barren county we tried to find a place to buy cemetery maps -yep, I said cemetery maps!- Mom loves family history and has wanted to make it up here since we lived in California.
 We headed to the Chamber of Commerce stopping at yard sales along the way.
 Once in town, all the main streets were shut down for a huge antique car show.
 The cars were amazing and the old homes along the way beautiful.